jilek/Credit_Risk_Analysis/README.md

 ## Summary

-The summary results for all ML models is shown in Table 1.

-The recommendation for **the overall best-performing Machine Learning (ML) model was the EasyEnsemble with AdaBoost classifier**.
+The summary results for all ML models is shown in Table 1. **The overall best-performing Machine Learning (ML) model was the EasyEnsemble with AdaBoost classifier**.
 It's Balanced Accuracy Score (Acc) was .9317 (93.17%), which was the highest of any of the models.
 Precision (Prec), Sensitivity/Recall (Sens), and Harmonic Mean (F1) are shown for the 'High-Risk' (H) and 'Low-Risk' (L) categories, and Average (Avg) over both H & L.

 Table 1.
 Comparison of ML Model Performance Metrics